British ex-Guantanamo inmate denies Syria-related terror charges

 It is the first time he has ever faced any charges.

-After his release, he founded Cage, a human rights organization that campaigns for the rights of people detained during counter-terrorism operations.
+After his release, he founded Cage, a human rights organisation that campaigns for the rights of people detained during counter-terrorism operations.

-Cage accused British authorities of "retraumatising" Begg by refusing to grant him bail, saying this was part of a campaign to criminalize legitimate activism.
+Cage accused British authorities of "retraumatising" Begg by refusing to grant him bail, saying this was part of a campaign to criminalise legitimate activism.

-"This is a politically motivated arrest and very much bears the hallmarks of trying to criminalize legitimate Muslim activity by reinforcing a climate of fear," said Asim Qureshi, research director of Cage.
+"This is a politically motivated arrest and very much bears the hallmarks of trying to criminalise legitimate Muslim activity by reinforcing a climate of fear," said Asim Qureshi, research director of Cage.

 Begg was one of four Britons arrested last Tuesday in central England on suspected Syria-related terrorism offences.